Nalith/ha-appdaemon-room_occupancy_manager/README.md

 ## Acknowledgements

 This script was created using ChatGPT-4, a large language model developed by OpenAI.
-We would like to express our gratitude to the OpenAI team for providing this powerful AI tool that helped us in the creation of this automation script.
+I would like to express my gratitude to the OpenAI team for providing this powerful AI tool that helped me in the creation of this automation script.

 ## License